python/devguide/core-developers/committing.rst

-   Make sure that the contributor has signed a `Contributor Licensing Agreement <https://www.python.org/psf/contrib/contrib-form/>`_ (CLA), unless their change has no possible intellectual property associated with it (e.g. fixing a spelling mistake in documentation).
+   Make sure that the contributor has signed a `Contributor Licensing Agreement <https://www.python.org/psf/contrib/contrib-form/>`_ (CLA), unless their change has no possible intellectual property associated with it (for example, fixing a spelling mistake in documentation).
    The `CPython CLA Bot <https://github.com/apps/cpython-cla-bot/>`_ checks whether the author has signed the CLA, and replies in the PR if they haven't.
 For further questions about the CLA process, write to contributors@python.org.

 * **Were** ``What's New in Python`` **and** ``Misc/NEWS.d/next`` **updated?**
-   If the change is particularly interesting for end users (e.g. new features, significant improvements, or backwards-incompatible changes), then an entry in the ``What's New in Python`` document (in ``Doc/whatsnew/``) should be added as well.
+   If the change is particularly interesting for end users (for example, new features, significant improvements, or backwards-incompatible changes), then an entry in the ``What's New in Python`` document (in ``Doc/whatsnew/``) should be added as well.
 Changes that affect only documentation generally do not